kodadot/developers/docs/how-to-make-nft.md

 ## Mint your NFT on KodaDot

-- Woala and you can have mint
+- Once you've got balance on your wallet or recieved initial credit from KodaDot, [you can start to mint on KodaDot](/docs/tutorials_ss/how_to_mint.md)